microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/toolWindow/toolWindow.md

 ## Get started

-To get started, follow the [create the project](./../../getting-started/create-your-first-extension.md) tutorial.
+To get started, follow the [create your first extension](./../../getting-started/create-your-first-extension.md) tutorial.

 ## Working with Tool Windows